sylabs/wlm-operator/README.md

 so that a user won't need to have access to a Slurm cluster to analyze job results.

 However, some configuration is required for this feature to work.
-More specifically, job-companion can collect results located on submit server only (i.e. k8s node in case of local mode), while slurm job can be scheduled on arbitrary slurm worker node.
+More specifically, job-companion can collect results located on submit server only (i.e. where `red-box` is running), while slurm job can be scheduled on arbitrary slurm worker node.
 It means that some kind of a shared storage among slurm nodes should be configured so that despite of slurm worker node chosen to run a job, results will appear on submit server as well.

-Let's walk through basic configuration steps for each mode.
+Let's walk through basic configuration steps.
 Further assumed that default results file is collected (_slurm-<jobID>.out_).
 This file can be found on Slurm worker node that is executing a job in a folder, from which job was submitted.
-Configuration for custom results file will differ in shared paths only.
+Configuration for custom results file will differ in shared paths only:

-_**Local mode**_

 	$RESULTS_DIR = red-box's working directory

 Share $RESULTS_DIR among all Slurm nodes, e.g set up nfs share for $RESULTS_DIR.

+## Developers

+Before submitting any pull requests make sure you have done the following:
+1. Updated dependencies in vendor if needed (`make dep`)
+2. Checked code is buildable
+3. Ran tests and linters (`make test && make lint`)
+4. Updated generated files (`make gen`)